johnslimai/dockerslimexamples/index.md

 **Layer 1**

-Layer 1 containes the files associated with node.js.
-It is the largest layer (56.8MB) and single file (usr/local/bin/node), the node.js executable is 36.4MB
+Layer 1 contains files associated with node.js.
+It is the largest layer (56.8MB) and largest single file usr/local/bin/node (36.4MB).
+This file is the node.js execuatble binary image.

 ```JSON